Pro-choice and pro-life

-Pro-choice and pro-life are terms of self-identification used by the two sides of the abortion debate: those who support access to abortion, and those who seek to restrict it, respectively.
+Pro-choice and pro-life are terms of self-identification used within the abortion debate, describing positions which support and restrict access to abortion, respectively.
 They are generally considered loaded language, since each side frames their position in terms of inherently positive qualities (and thus positions their opponents as "anti-choice" or "anti-life").
 For this reason, more neutral or descriptive alternatives are sometimes preferred, for example by describing groups or individuals as supporters or opponents of abortion or abortion rights.

 The term pro-life began to be used by opponents of legal abortion around the early 1970s, born from the related term "right to life".
 The term pro-choice (or "right to choose") was coined in response by abortion rights advocates shortly after.

 Origins

 Pro-life

 The earliest use of the term pro-life cited by the Oxford English Dictionary is in the 1960 book Summerhill: A Radical Approach to Child Rearing by educator A. S. Neill, though Neill uses it in a more general sense not specific to abortion:

-No pro-life parent or teacher would ever strike a child.
-No pro-life citizen would tolerate our penal code, our hangings, our punishment of homosexuals, our attitude toward bastardy.
+"No pro-life parent or teacher would ever strike a child.
+No pro-life citizen would tolerate our penal code, our hangings, our punishment of homosexuals, our attitude toward bastardy."

 The earliest citation for an abortion-specific sense of the term is a 1971 reference in the Los Angeles Times to "pro-life, anti-abortion educational programs".

 The adjective pro-life seems to derive from earlier constructions involving the word life used by opponents of legal abortion, particularly the phrase "right to life".
 For example, anti-abortion organizations founded in the late 1960s included the Right to Life League and Minnesota Citizens Concerned for Life.
 However, in early usage, prior to the 1973 Supreme Court case Roe v.
 Wade, the "pro-life" or "right to life" position more commonly encompassed progressive views such as opposition to war and the death penalty in addition to opposition to abortion.
 New York Times language columnist William Safire credits Nellie Gray with popularizing pro-life as a shortened form of the "right to life" slogan.
 Gray founded the annual March for Life in Washington in 1974.